 - Joe Robertson mentions, “Several years ago, Caren and I visited Ethiopia.
 God revealed an amazing group of loving people that just needed a chance.
 They proved this to us many times over the years.
 We are blessed with an opportunity to watch Christ work in real time.
 To see the change, God can make if we just listen to him and take the first step and allow Him to guide us.
 Adera continues to make a difference in people’s lives in Ethiopia.
 We are honored to be part of the difference,”.

-- Clay and Mara Townsley have been married 9 years.
-They have three kids.
-Cooper (27), Connor (24) and Aza (16).
+- Clay is married to Mara Townsley and they have three grown kids.
+Cooper, Connor and Aza.
 Clay grew up in Fort Worth and attended Texas Christian University.
-He is co-owner of Sports Rehabilitation Specialists in Fort Worth.
-Mara grew up in Zambia as a missionary kid and attended Hardin Simmons University in Abilene.
-She is now teaching and coaching at the Oakridge school in Arlington.
+He is co-owner of Sports Rehabilitation Specialist in Fort Worth.

-- Mara and Clay deciding to walk with the Adera Foundation through hearing of the fundraiser event that happens every year, opened their hearts to consider their personal involvement.
-They traveled to Ethiopia in March 2020 and it continues to serve as the catalyst to join the Adera family for a long-term investment.
+- Clay and Mara both were moved to support Adera Foundation through hearing the mission of Adera at the annual fundraiser.
+Their hearts were opened to consider their personal involvement, and it continues to serve as a catalyst to join the Adera family for a long-term investment.